 Timeframes & Study Hours

 Please note that the below hours are just a guide.
-The exact amount of hours it takes an individual person can vary depending on their circumstances, educational background and familiarity with the English language.
+The exact amount of hours it takes can vary depending on your circumstances, educational background and familiarity with the English language.

 *Average hours calculated with allowance for 6 weeks holidays per year.